redwankarimsony/redwankarimsony/README.md

 # ML Competitions on [Kaggle](https://www.kaggle.com/)

 The following table contains all the code bases of the competitions that I participated on Kaggle.
 Most of the solution are done through kaggle kernel.
-However, a copy of them are uploaded in their respective repos.
-For easier browse all of them, this table may help you to find the specific problem and solutions.
+In order to view the live original notebook with dataset loaded, follow the **kaggle live link** for respective notebooks in the github repos.
+However, a copy of them are uploaded in their respective github repos.
+For easier browse through specific problem and solutions, this table may come handy to you.
 Keep Learning!

 | No. |                                  Challenge Name                                  |                                                                                         GitHub Repo                                                                                            |      Type      |                       Position                        | LeaderBoard |
 | :-: | :------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :------------: | :---------------------------------------------------: | :---------: |